Nice to meet you,

-She loves pretty much everything on the planet except Swiss cheese.
-Full of contradictions, Cheyenne is a tomboy who loves polka dots, a Palo Alto native drawn to the past as much as the future, and an outdoors-loving bookworm who’s most at home under a cozy blanket with a good read.
-She's lived in California, Australia, Singapore, and Mexico, with her boyfriend aboard a small sailboat named Pristine.
+A few truths about me.
+I'm relentlessly curious, and happen to love everything on the planet except Swiss cheese.
+I'm a tomboy who adores polka dots, a Palo Alto native drawn to the past as much as the future, and an outdoors-loving bookworm who’s most at home under a cozy blanket with a good book.